-Jet instabilities were discussed in detail in Samimy et al. [6, 10].
-They will be briefly reviewed here.
-An axisymmetric jet has two length scales: the initial jet column diameter or the nozzle exit diameter (D), and the initial shear layer or the nozzle exit boundary layer momentum thickness (θ).
-Detailed instability analyses [e.g. 11] and experimental results [e.g. 12] show that the shear layer is receptive to perturbations over a large range of frequencies ($St{\theta F} = f_F \theta / U_j \sim 0.01$ to 0.02 where U_j is the jet exit velocity).
-Maximum growth rate is achieved when the shear layer is forced at $St{\theta F}$ of around 0.017, and maximum growth occurs in a naturally growing shear layer at St{θ} of around 0.012 (note that the 'F' is omitted from the subscript since the variable does not refer to a forced quantity).
-The jet column is unstable for perturbations over a range of Strouhal numbers ($St{DF} = f_F D / U_j \sim 0.2$ to 0.6), but the maximum growth of perturbations is obtained when the jet is forced at $St{DF} \sim 0.3$ [e.g. 13].
-For later reference, the Reynolds number for free jets are defined as $Re_D = DU_j/v$, where v is the kinematic viscosity.
+momentum thickness (θ).
+Detailed instability analyses (e.g., [11]) and experimental results (e.g., [12]) show that the shear layer is receptive to perturbations over a large range of forcing frequencies (f_F) .
+The forcing Strouhal number $(St{\theta F} = f_F \theta / U_j)$ ranges from 0.01 to 0.02, where U_i is the jet exit velocity.
+This frequency range is approximately 40 to 80 kHz in our Mach 1.3 jet with $\theta \approx 0.1$ mm.
+Maximum growth rate is achieved when the shear layer is forced at $St{\theta F} \approx 0.017$, and maximum growth occurs in a naturally growing shear layer at $St{\theta} \approx 0.012$ (note that the F is omitted from the subscript since the variable does not refer to a forced quantity).
+The jet column instability frequency scales with D, so that the Strouhal number for the column mode instability is $St{DF} = f_F D/U_i$.
+The jet column is unstable for perturbations over the range $St{DF} \approx 0.2$ to 0.6, but the maximum growth of perturbations is obtained when the jet is forced at $St{DF} \approx 0.3$ (e.g., [13]).
+For later reference, the Reynolds numbers for free jets are defined as $Re_D = DU_j/\nu$, where ν is the kinematic viscosity at the nozzle exit.

 In addition to the initial shear layer and the jet column mode instabilities, axisymmetric jets are also susceptive to azimuthal mode instability.
-The primary parameter affecting the development of azimuthal modes is D/θ [e.g. 14, 15].
-Linear stability analysis of Cohen and Wygnanski [15] also showed that for a very thin boundary layer (or very large D/θ), many azimuthal modes are unstable in the initial shear layer region.
-As will be discussed further later, $D/\theta \sim 250$ in the current research, and the jet is indeed receptive to many forcing azimuthal modes.
+The primary parameter affecting the development of azimuthal modes is D/θ (e.g., [14,15]).
+The linear stability analysis of Cohen and Wygnanski [15] showed that, for a very thin boundary layer (or very large D/θ), many azimuthal modes are unstable in the initial shear layer region.
+As will be discussed further, $D/\theta \approx 250$ in the work reported here, and the jet is indeed receptive to many forcing azimuthal modes.

 The excitation of instabilities in a given flow strongly depends on where the perturbations are introduced, among several other factors.
-There is a significant body of literature on the receptivity of free shear layers and jets to external perturbations [e.g. 16].
-It is generally agreed that: (1) the receptivity is maximum where the shear layer is initiated, namely at the nozzle exit or splitter plate edge; (2) the receptivity is in general better when the perturbations are located upstream rather than downstream of the nozzle exit or splitter plate edge; and (3) jets and free shear layers with laminar initial shear layers are more receptive than those with turbulent initial shear layers.
-As will be detailed later, the actuators in the current work are located just upstream of the nozzle exit, as close to the maximal receptivity location as possible.
+There is a significant body of literature on the receptivity of free shear layers and jets to external perturbations (e.g., [16]).
+It is generally agreed that 1) the receptivity is maximum where the shear layer is initiated, namely, at the nozzle exit or splitter plate edge; 2) the receptivity is in general better when the perturbations are introduced upstream rather than downstream of the nozzle exit or splitter plate edge; and 3) jets and free shear layers with laminar initial shear layers are more receptive than those with turbulent initial shear layers.
+As will be detailed later, the actuators in the current work are located just upstream of the nozzle exit, as close to the maximal receptivity location as physically possible.